NIPT (Non-Invasive Prenatal Test): Ultrasound Scan and Blood Test

 Your NIPT test

 This pregnancy scan and blood test is performed by one of our qualified sonographers with diagnostic scanning experience.
-It includes:
+We always include a scan with our NIPT to ensure the viability and integrity of your pregnancy so we can be as accurate as possible with your results.

 • 30-minute appointment

-• taking 1 or 2 vial samples of blood from your arm
+• taking one sample of blood from your arm

 • wellbeing check of baby